Antoni Gaudí

 Gaudí's work was influenced by his passions in life: architecture, nature, and religion.
-He considered every detail of his creations and integrated into his architecture such crafts as ceramics, stained glass, wrought ironwork forging and carpentry.
-He also introduced new techniques in the treatment of materials, such as trencadís which used waste ceramic pieces.
+He considered every detail of his creations and combined crafts such as ceramics, stained glass, wrought ironwork forging, and carpentry.
+He introduced new techniques in the treatment of materials, such as trencadís which used waste ceramic pieces.

-Under the influence of neo-Gothic art and Oriental techniques, Gaudí became part of the Modernista movement which was reaching its peak in the late 19th and early 20th centuries.
-His work transcended mainstream Modernisme, culminating in an organic style inspired by natural forms.
-Gaudí rarely drew detailed plans of his works, instead preferring to create them as three-dimensional scale models and moulding the details as he conceived them.
+Influenced by neo-Gothic art and Oriental techniques, Gaudí became part of the Modernista movement, which peaked in the late 19th and early 20th centuries.
+His work eventually transcended mainstream Modernisme, developing into a unique style inspired by natural forms.
+Gaudí rarely drew detailed plans, preferring to create three-dimensional scale models and mold the details as he conceived them.

-Gaudí's work enjoys global popularity and continuing admiration and study by architects.
+Gaudí's work enjoys global admiration and ongoing study.
 His masterpiece, the still-incomplete Sagrada Família, is the most-visited monument in Spain.
-Between 1984 and 2005, seven of his works were declared World Heritage Sites by UNESCO.
-Gaudí's Roman Catholic faith intensified during his life and religious images appear in many of his works.
-This earned him the nickname "God's Architect" and led to calls for his beatification.
+Between 1984 and 2005, seven of his works were declared UNESCO World Heritage Sites.

+Gaudí's Catholic faith intensified throughout his life, and religious imagery appears in many of his works.
+This earned him the nickname "God's Architect".
+His cause for canonization was opened in the Archdiocese of Barcelona in 2003.
+Pope Francis authorised Gaudi's declaration as Venerable in April 2025.